Fulke Greville, 1st Baron Brooke: Life

 Greville, Philip Sidney and Sir Edward Dyer were members of the "Areopagus", the literary clique which, under the leadership of Gabriel Harvey, supported the introduction of classical metres into English verse.
 Sidney and Greville arranged to sail with Sir Francis Drake in 1585 in his expedition against the Spanish West Indies, but Elizabeth forbade Drake to take them with him, and also refused Greville's request to be allowed to join Robert Dudley's army in the Netherlands.
 Philip Sidney, who took part in the campaign, was killed on 17 October 1586.
 Greville memorialized his beloved friend in A Dedication to Sir Philip Sidney.

 Greville participated in the Battle of Coutras in 1587.
 About 1591 Greville served further for a short time in Normandy under King Henry III of Navarre in the French Wars of Religion.
 This was his last experience of war.

 Greville represented Warwickshire in parliament in 1592–1593, 1597, 1601 and 1621.
 In 1598 he was made Treasurer of the Navy, and he retained the office through the early years of the reign of James I.

 Greville was granted Warwick Castle—situated on a bend of the River Avon in Warwickshire—by King James I in 1604.
 The castle was in a dilapidated condition when he took possession of it, and he spent £20,000 to restore it.

 In 1614 he became chancellor and under-treasurer of the exchequer, and throughout the reign, he was a valued supporter of James I, although in 1615 he advocated the summoning of Parliament.
 In 1618 he became commissioner of the treasury, and in 1621 he was raised to the peerage with the title of Baron Brooke, a title which had belonged to the family of his paternal grandmother.

-Death and legacy
+Death

-In 1628 Greville was stabbed at his house in Holborn, London by Ralph Haywood, a servant who believed that he had been cheated by being left out of his master's will.
+On 1 September 1628 Greville was stabbed at his house in Holborn, London, by Ralph Haywood, a servant who believed that he had been cheated by being left out of his master's will.
 Haywood then turned the knife on himself.
 Greville's physicians treated his wounds by filling them with pig fat.
 Rather than disinfecting them, the pig fat turned rancid and infected the wounds, and he died in agony four weeks after the attack.
-His body was brought back to Warwick, and he was buried in the Collegiate Church of St Mary, Warwick, and on his tomb was inscribed the epitaph he had composed:
+Greville's body was brought back to Warwick and he was buried in the Collegiate Church of St Mary, Warwick.
+On his tomb was inscribed the following epitaph that he had composed: